Session 01 - Introduction

 Goals: Learn how to pull, commit, and push to Github.
 Be able to resolve a merge conflict.

-If you already know how to do this, you can skip Homework 1.
-Otherwise, do the tutorial “Introduction to Version Control in R with RStudio, Git, and Github”, and complete the follow-up tutorial “Collaborative coding with GitHub and RStudio”.
+1. Do the tutorial “Introduction to Version Control in R with RStudio, Git, and Github”, and complete the follow-up tutorial “Collaborative coding with GitHub and RStudio”.
 Depending on your prior knowledge, completing both tutorials will take between 30 min. and 2.5h.

 Deliverable:

-Push your answer from Homework 2 (see below) to the appropriate folder of the remote repository.
+Push your answer from Homework 2 (see below) to the folder homework/01-Smaldino-chapter of the remote repository (i.e., first save your file locally in the respective folder, then commit and push).

 Download Chapter 1 of Paul Smaldino’s Book “Modeling Social Behavior: Mathematical and Agent-Based Models of Social Dynamics and Cultural Evolution”.
 Read the chapter and answer the following guiding questions: